Jungle Scout is Hiring

 . . .

-A week later I get an email from a guy named Gen Furukawa.
-You probably know him from his blog posts.
-He is the Vice President of Marketing for Jungle Scout.
-Gen saw my video and wanted to meet me!
-The next day I interviewed with Gen via Zoom.
+One week later I got an email from the company.
+They saw my video and wanted to meet me!
+The next day I interviewed for the job via Zoom.

-Of course, there was one more important meeting I had to have: The Greg.
+Finally, there was one more important meeting I had to have: with THE Greg Mercer.

 Greg Mercer, CEO of Jungle Scout

-Greg Mercer, like Gen, was also very serious and had a great poker face.
+Greg was quite serious and had a great poker face.
+It shouldn’t have come as a shock though.
 After all, he’s the CEO.
 He’s the one making the big decisions.
 And despite being the captain of a very big company, he’s still very hands-on.

-I already knew Greg from Amazon circles, of course.
-I’d seen his videos and read his blog posts.
-I’m not afraid to admit that I had a little bit of celebrity awe.
+Granted, I already knew Greg from Amazon circles.
+Plus, I’d seen his videos and read his blog posts.
+Still, I’m not afraid to admit that I was a bit in awe of his celebrity.

 It’s kinda funny.
 Originally, I walked into the entire interview process thinking I held all the cards.
 But as I met each person and learned more about the company, my attitude shifted from “I guess this is a place that I could work” to “THIS IS DEFINITELY A PLACE I MUST WORK.”